 Marbella Residents Staycation

-After a few weeks of enforced reflection, perhaps now will be the time that you decide to enjoy our town and all it has to offer that little bit more!
 Holidays are all about a change of scene and exploring new places, trying different cuisines, enjoying a little luxury, learning some new skills, pushing your boundaries maybe with some adrenaline-seeking activities and also just relaxing and disconnecting.
 This is all possible without having to jump on an aeroplane so listen in Marbella residents as a holiday to Marbella may well be just what you need!
 We've put together a few suggestions for a "STAYcation" in Marbella that we know that the tourists love but that perhaps locals haven't thought to try.
-We've also gathered ideas here that involve more personal 1-1 services for those that still want to keep gatherings to a minimum.
+We've also gathered ideas here that involve more personal 1-1 services.

 1. Change of sceneSwap your four walls for some different ones!!
-There is a large selection of Luxury Rental properties in Marbella that you could opt to stay in for a holiday and with all of this market trying to recover from the loss of income in previous months, there will be some bargains to be had!
+There is a large selection of Luxury Rental properties in Marbella that you could opt to stay in for a holiday in your home town!

 2. Exploring new placesMarbella is surrounded by some of the most beautiful, cultural and gastronomic cities in the world, why not explore the surrounding areas for a day trip?
 Here are just a few suggestions and if you prefer to do this with a professional guide, we are not talking school teacher style guides with umbrellas in the air we mean locals that really know the ins and outs of the locations, then contact our Concierge partners for help.